DJCordhose/react-intro/README.md

     * model in plain JS
     * react works with all kinds of model technologies
     * uses 'extend' from utils extensively to work with immutable data structures
+  * js/app.jsx
+    * componentDidMount: routing
+    * render: creating the app
+    * Listening to model change: model.subscribe(render);
+    * setState might batch updates, so add a callback when you want to execute code when setState has done its work
+  * js/footer.jsx: nothing new here
+  * js/todoItem.jsx
+    * shouldComponentUpdate: performance optimization that checks if anything has changed at all
 * More
+    * React.addons.classSet: Utility function to set css classes
   * http://facebook.github.io/react/blog/2014/03/14/community-roundup-18.html
   * Chrome plugin: http://facebook.github.io/react/blog/2014/01/02/react-chrome-developer-tools.html